 In order to attract the top foreign students, the country of France has created a scholarship to fund studying in France, and because of this scholarship, many international students have received education in France at a cheaper cost.

-Also, remember that not only the application process is an important part, but students who are willing to study abroad should be getting a high GPA, good standardized test scores, and also extracurricular activities.
+Also, remember that not only the application process is an important part, but students willing to study abroad should get a high GPA, good standardized test scores, and extracurricular activities.
 Since you need to prove your English proficiency, don’t forget to take TOEFL or IELTS.

 Most French universities require GRE, GMAT, or LSAT for certain graduate programs, so check the requirements of your dream university beforehand.